 With the blade located on the chassis bracket and the bracket sitting vertical, the blade didn’t sit flat in the nylon housing.

-The fitting instruction mentioned nothing about this.
-However I didn’t like the way it looked, as the blade wasn’t in contact with all of the nylon housing.
-So I decided to tilt the chassis bracket, so that it was…
+The caravan stabiliser fitting instructions mentioned nothing about this.
+However, I didn’t like the way it looked, as the blade wasn’t in contact with all of the nylon housing.
+So I decided to tilt the chassis bracket so that it was…

 ..that way the blade had full contact with the housing.

-With the chassis bracket in the correct position, all three bolts could then be tightened and the bolts cut shorter so that they wouldn’t foul the fiberglass chassis cowling.
+With the chassis bracket in the correct position, all three bolts could then be tightened and the bolts cut shorter so that they wouldn’t foul the fibreglass chassis cowling.

 A dob of silver paint on the end of each bolt should help prevent rust.

-The last job was to re-fit the caravans fiberglass chassis cowling, and attach the stabiliser blade to the towbar by passing the small arm at the friction pad end of the blade unit through the towball bracket…
+The last job was to re-fit the caravans fibreglass chassis cowling and attach the stabiliser blade to the towbar, by passing the small arm at the friction pad end of the blade unit through the towball bracket…

-… then tighten the retaining screw against the cut out in the arm.
+… then tightening the retaining screw against the cut out in the arm.